 There was a time during our evolution when eating meat was necessary to our survival.
 In fact, it's one of the reasons we're here today!
 However, our environment won't be able to support our current level of food production for much longer.
 In 2010, the UN released a report encouraging a global move away from animal products.
 The report states, "Impacts from agriculture are expected to increase substantially due to population growth increasing consumption of animal products.
 Unlike fossil fuels, it is difficult to look for alternatives: people have to eat.
 A substantial reduction of impacts would only be possible with a substantial worldwide diet change, away from animal products."

 Breeding, raising, and feeding animals for food is a tremendously inefficient use of our natural resources.
-Animals raised for food production are fed over half of the all the world’s crops.
+Animals raised for food production are fed over half of the all the world's crops.
 As our population grows, we require more and more agricultural space.
-60% of worldwide deforestation has been converted for use as agricultural land, much of which is used for grazing cattle.
-An estimated 14% of the world’s population (over 850,000,000 people) suffer from undernourishment while we continue to waste valuable agricultural land and resources to produce animal products, therefore obtaining only a fraction of the potential caloric value.
+60% of worldwide deforestation results from land being converted for use as agricultural land, much of which is used for grazing cattle.
+An estimated 14% of the world's population (over 850,000,000 people) suffer from undernourishment while we continue to waste valuable agricultural land and resources to produce animal products, therefore obtaining only a fraction of the potential caloric value.
 Continuing this foolish management of our natural resources is simply not sustainable.

 Following a vegan lifestyle contributes less air pollution and puts less stress on our natural resources by requiring less land, fossil fuels, and water.
 As the world's population is expected to reach 9 billion by 2050, a widespread movement towards vegan lifestyle is the most effective way to reduce pressure on our environment and may be absolutely crucial to our survival as a species.